-Through a series of practical assignments based around an exploration of the urban environment, complemented by lectures, in-class activities and self-directed learning, you investigate the meaning and construction of images, sequencing, layouts and narrative.
-After further research and investigation you showcase your understanding of these skills.
+Through a series of practical assignments based around an exploration of the urban environment, complemented by lectures, in-class activities and self-directed learning, students investigate the meaning and construction of images, sequencing, layouts and narrative.
+After further research and investigation students showcase their understanding of these skills.